kumahq/kuma-website/docs/docs/dev/policies/how-kuma-chooses-the-right-policy-to-apply.md

        cloud: aws
    ```

-If you want to see what policies were matched for the specific data plane proxy, starting Kuma 1.5.0 you can use
+To see what policies were matched for the specific data plane proxy you can use [Inspect API](../../documentation/inspect-api).
 [Inspect API](../../documentation/inspect-api).

 ## Dataplane Policy